Wortexz/suspicious-apk/README.md

 # suspicious-apk - quick analysis

 ## We received a suspicious application to analyze
-We are very happy that the companies are sharing their findings and doing their own reseach of APPs they use.
+We are very happy that the companies are sharing their findings and doing their own research of APPs they use.

 **Big thanks to HILA.LT for sharing info about this app.**